 SQLite is an Open-source, Transaction Relational Database Engine that requires zero configuration and can be embedded within any application.
-Google BigQuery is one of the leading Data Warehouses in the market.
-It has established itself as an easy-to-use, reliable and efficient system.
+On the other hand, Google BigQuery has established itself as an easy-to-use, reliable and efficient system.
 It provides a wide range of functionality as well.

 SQLite works on SQL and like any other DBMS, under a wide range of scenarios, the system doesn’t provide the level of efficiency you require.
 Therefore, it is recommended to have an SQLite BigQuery integration for further analysis of business data.

 This article talks provides you with a step-by-step guide in order to connect SQLite BigQuery seamlessly.
-It also gives a brief introduction to SQLite and Google BigQuery before diving into the SQLite BigQuery integration methods.
+It also gives a brief introduction to SQLite and Google BigQuery along with the SQLite BigQuery integration methods.

 Now that you’re familiar with SQLite and BigQuery, let’s dive straight into the SQLite BigQuery migration.

 This method requires you to use a linked server to import data from an SQLite Database into BigQuery.
 You’ll start with creating CSV Files for the SQLite Database.
 After you’ve created a CSV File for the Database, you will upload it to Google BigQuery Datasets.
 Follow the below-mentioned steps to establish the SQLite BigQuery integration.

 The first step of SQLite BigQuery migration requires you to convert SQLite to CSV files.
 On Windows, the SQLite project provides a command-line tool called sqlite3 or sqlite3.exe.
 You can interact with the SQLite Database using the sqlite3 tool’s SQL statements and dot-commands.